stonepros/stone/README.windows.rst

 About
 -----

-The Ceph client tools and libraries can be natively used on Windows.
+The Stone client tools and libraries can be natively used on Windows.
 This avoids the need of having additional layers such as iSCSI gateways or SMB shares, drastically improving the performance.